 Lower maintenance costs

 The numbers speak for themselves: LED lights can be expected to last between 50,000 and 100,000 hours, CFLs typically last around 15,000 hours and incandescent bulbs only around 1000 hours.
-This means LEDs can last up to about 15 years.
+This means LED light bulbs can last up to about 15 years.
 Imagine not having to keep changing those light bulb!

 Safer for the Environment

 Autumn is one of the most beautiful seasons of the year.
-So don’t worry about the dark evenings drawing in – switch to LEDs and cosy up indoors in front of the fire, switch those lights on and enjoy.
+So don’t worry about the dark evenings drawing in – switch to LED light bulbs and cosy up indoors in front of the fire, switch those lights on and enjoy.